mchaudhry05/shopify-shoppies-challenge/README.md

  <h1>Mafaz Chaudhry's Submission</h1>
 </div>

-# The Project is live and can be viewed [here.](https://shopify-shoppies-mchaudhry.netlify.app/)
+# The project is live and can be viewed [here.](https://shopify-shoppies-mchaudhry.netlify.app/)

 # Extra Features I Added
 The features I choose to add were: